Sikh attacks on Delhi: Sixth attack

 In 1775, Sikh forces assembled near Karnal, forming three main divisions commanded by leaders Rae Singh Bhangi, Tara Singh Ghaiba, and Baghel Singh.
-On April 22, they crossed the Yamuna River via Begi Ghat near Kunjpura.
+On 22 April, they crossed the Yamuna River via Begi Ghat near Kunjpura.
 Zabita Khan, a local leader, hastily abandoned Garhi Duhtar and retreated to his fortified stronghold, Ghausgarh.

 The Sikhs first confronted the Turkomans of Lakhnauti, followed by an assault on Gangoh, where they exacted a tribute of 60,000 rupees.
 Moving to Ambehta, they demanded 5,000 rupees but accepted 2,000 after negotiations.
 Nanauta suffered significant destruction, with parts of the town burned, and accounts describe civilians lamenting the loss of household goods.
 Deoband became the next target, where resistance led by Taza Beg Khan prompted a prolonged siege.
 After breaching the town via mining tactics, the Sikhs executed Khan with brutal methods, sparking fierce street battles with Afghan defenders that lasted two weeks.
 The town eventually surrendered, paying 12,000 rupees, with Rae Singh Bhangi imposing an annual levy of 600 rupees.
 A local tradition recounts the abduction of a young boy, Qalandar Bakhsh, later ransomed by his grandfather through diplomatic intervention.

-Zabita Khan, recognizing the futility of prolonged conflict, negotiated a truce by paying 50,000 rupees and forged an alliance with the Sikhs against Emperor Shah Alam II.
+Zabita Khan, recognising the futility of prolonged conflict, negotiated a truce by paying 50,000 rupees and forged an alliance with the Sikhs against Emperor Shah Alam II.
 The combined forces advanced toward Delhi, pillaging settlements like Miranpur, Kaithorah, Shamli, Kairana, Kandhla, and Meerut before recrossing the Yamuna at Kutana Ghat.
 By late April, reports highlighted Sikh disruptions near Delhi, compounded by Maratha threats, urging collaborative action from regional powers.

 Raids persisted into July, with Sikh forces burning areas like Paharganj and Jaisinghpur, clashing with imperial troops.
 Zabita Khan pushed south to Khurja but faced defeat by Najaf Khan at Meerut, forcing a retreat.
-By July 24, the Sikhs withdrew across the Yamuna near Sonepat and Panipat, concluding their campaign.
+By 24 July, the Sikhs withdrew across the Yamuna near Sonepat and Panipat, concluding their campaign.